bem22/CV/README.md

 ## Education
  __BSc Computer Science__ with _a Year in Industry_ at __University of Birmingham__ - 2016 - 2020
 >  - On track for a 1st degree
->  - Studying Kernel programming, Network and Security, Object-Oriented Programming, Software Engineering, Data Structures and Algorithms, Software Design and Computer Systems & Architecture.
+>  - Studying Kernel programming, Network and Security, Object-Oriented Programming, Software Engineering, Data Structures and Algorithms, Software Design and Computer Systems & Architecture

 <!--Highlights -->